This general rule applies to degrees completed by citizens of countries both within and outside the EU and EEC.

 Fees for retaking examinations are the same as for normal examinations.

 There are altogether eight examinations, on the following topics:

 In addition, seminar work related to the course on environmental health care control and legislation must be completed.

 Examinations may consist of essays, case studies and multiple choice questions.

-The duration of clinical examinations on theoretical knowledge and legislation is six hours.
-Examinations on food hygiene and environmental hygiene last four hours.
+The duration of clinical examinations on theoretical knowledge is six hours.
+Examinations on food hygiene, environmental health and legislation last four hours.

 Language of examination

 Examination questions can be provided in either Finnish or Swedish.
 If the applicant wishes to receive questions in Swedish, notification must be given when registering for the examinations.
 A general dictionary (not a thesaurus) may be used in the examinations.
 Examination supervisors will inspect any dictionaries before the examination begins.

 Registration for examinations must be completed no later than four weeks before the examination date.
 Late registrations will not be accepted.
 Examination fees must be paid before completing examinations.

 Each examination requires a separate registration through a registration form (in Finnish only).